Built in 1914, Pittock Mansion was nearly razed to create a subdivision in the 1960s before Portland residents came together to save it.

-The forty-six room mansion was built on a hill overlooking Portland, with a French Renaissance exterior.
-The inside was uniquely designed, with oak-paneled cabinets, marble floors, a huge central staircase, modern amenities like an elevator and dumbwaiter, and, most strikingly, beautiful views of Mount Hood and the Cascade Mountain Range.
+The forty-six-room mansion was built on a hill overlooking Portland with a French Renaissance exterior.
+The inside was uniquely designed, with oak-paneled cabinets, marble floors, a huge central staircase, modern amenities like an elevator and dumbwaiter, and — perhaps most strikingly — beautiful views of Mount Hood and the Cascade Mountain Range.

-The Pittock Mansion was completed in 1914, when Georgiana was 68 years old and Henry was 80.
+Pittock Mansion was completed in 1914 when Georgiana was 68 years old and Henry was 80.
 Sadly, the couple did not have many years left together to enjoy the home they had built.
 Georgiana passed away in 1918, just four years after construction was completed, and Henry died the following year.

-Gantenbein was unable to sell it, and the house sat empty for several years.
+Gantenbein was unable to do so, and the house consequently sat empty for several years.
 It was severely damaged as a result of the massive Columbus Day Storm of 1962, and Gantenbein contemplated having the mansion destroyed.
 However, the community rallied around the famous site, and Portland residents donated $75,000 to help the city purchase and restore the old home.

 The City of Portland officially bought the Pittock Mansion in 1964, and a nonprofit was formed to take responsibility for the upkeep of the house.
 They spent just over a year repairing and restoring the mansion, and, in 1965, it reopened as the Pittock Mansion Museum.
 It is open daily to the public for touring.

 Visitors to the house have reported seeing windows shutting and latching on their own, the sounds of heavy footsteps, and a portrait of Henry Pittock moving around the house.
 Tour guides have reported encountering figures when they open the mansion for business in the mornings.

 Some people say they have smelled the unmistakable scent of roses, Georgiana’s favorite flower.
-Apparitions of the couple, as well as the heads groundskeeper, have been seen and felt following visitors as they toured the mansion.
+Apparitions of the couple, as well as the heads groundskeeper, have reportedly been seen and felt following visitors as they toured the mansion.